 Prediction: Bitcoin Will Explode

 Bitcoin has had a wild ride.
-It rose from near-obscurity at the beginning of the decade to a peak of nearly $20,000 per coin in late 2017, then dropped below $3,200 a year later before rebounding to its current levels of about $7,200.
+It rose from near-obscurity at the beginning of the decade to a peak of nearly $20,000 per coin in late 2017, then dropped below $3,200 a year later before rebounding.
+After a mid-December surge, Bitcoin is back up above its $20,000 level.
 Because Bitcoin is a confusing investment that doesn’t trade on any publicly regulated exchange, many investors fear putting their money into it.
 However, some analysts predict Bitcoin’s price will soar well into the six figures within the next couple of years.

 Action: Own Some Bitcoin